Isabel Wünsche

-Isabel Wünsche (born 1965 in Dresden) is a German art historian and Professor of Art and Art History at Jacobs University Bremen.
+Isabel Wünsche (born 1965 in Dresden) is a German art historian and professor of art and art history at Constructor University Bremen.

 Biography

-Wünsche studied Art History, Classical and Christian Archeology at Humboldt University Berlin (1986–92), Moscow State University (1991–92), and Heidelberg University (1993–96).
-From 1993 to 1996, she was a Visiting Fellow at the Department of Slavic Languages and Literature and at the Institute of Modern Russian Culture of the University of Southern California in Los Angeles.
-In 1997, she completed her Ph.D. thesis on the Organic School of the Russian avant-garde and was awarded a PhD degree from Heidelberg University.
+Wünsche studied art history, classical and Christian archeology at Humboldt University Berlin (1986–92), Moscow State University (1991–92), and Heidelberg University (1993–96).
+From 1993 to 1996, she was a visiting fellow at the Department of Slavic Languages and Literature and at the Institute of Modern Russian Culture of the University of Southern California in Los Angeles.
+In 1997, she completed her PhD thesis on the Organic School of the Russian avant-garde and was awarded a PhD degree from Heidelberg University.

 From 1993 to 2001, she lived and worked in Los Angeles.
-In 1995–96, she was a Curatorial Fellow at the Robert Gore Rifkind Center for German Expressionism of the Los Angeles County Museum of Art.
+In 1995–96, she was a curatorial fellow at the Robert Gore Rifkind Center for German Expressionism of the Los Angeles County Museum of Art.
 As Curatorial Associate at the Norton Simon Museum in Pasadena, she worked, from 1997 to 2000, on the Catalogue Raisonné of the Galka Scheyer Blue Four Collection.
-In 2000–2001, she curated the permanent exhibition of twentieth-century American Art at the Huntington Library, Art Collections, and Botanical Gardens in San Marino.
+In 2000–2001, she curated the permanent exhibition of twentieth-century American art at the Huntington Library, Art Collections, and Botanical Gardens in San Marino.
 She also taught courses on modern art at the California Institute of Technology, Scripps College, Claremont, and the University of California, Los Angeles.

-In 2001, Wünsche was appointed Associate Professor of Art and Art History at International University Bremen (since 2007 Jacobs University); in 2011, she was promoted to Full Professor.
+In 2001, Wünsche was appointed associate professor of art and art history at International University Bremen (since 2007 Jacobs University, since 2022 Constructor University); in 2011, she was promoted to full professor.